Computation of Parameter Dependent Robust Invariant Sets for LPV Models with Guaranteed Performance: Iterative PD-RCI Set Computation

 \subsubsection{Computational complexity}

-We compute PD-RCI set by solving problem \eqref{eq:optimization problem for initial RCI set} to obtain initial solution, and in each iteration of the \textbf{Algorithm~\ref{alg:pdrci set}}, we solve an updated optimization problem \eqref{eq:optimization problem for PDRCI set}.
-The computation complexity of both of the optimization problems is similar.
-Depending upon the selected order of Polya's relaxation, the optimization problems will consist of $n_p\times(N_{\xi}+1+\mathfrak{L}(d+2,N_\xi))$ LMI constraints for invariance \eqref{eq:invariance condition 2}, $n_h\times\mathfrak{L}(d+2,N_\xi)$ LMI constraints for system constraints \eqref{eq:LMI system Constraints for case 2}, and $2\times\mathfrak{L}(d+2,N_\xi)$ LMI constraints for performance \eqref{eq:LMI H2 cost constraints case 2}.
-Furthermore, for volume maximization we introduced $2n_p N_\xi\times N_\sigma$ affine inequality constraints.
+As explained in the previous section, we compute PD-RCI set by sequentially solving SDP \eqref{eq:optimization problem for initial RCI set} to obtain initial solution and \eqref{eq:optimization problem for PDRCI set} in \textbf{Algorithm~\ref{alg:pdrci set}}.
+The computation complexity of both the SDPs are approximately similar.
+The SDP \eqref{eq:optimization problem for PDRCI set} consist of $n_p\times\left(N_{\xi}+1+\frac{(N_{\xi}+1)N_{\xi}}{2}\right)$ LMI constraints for invariance \eqref{eq:invariance condition 2}, $n_h\times\frac{(N_{\xi}+1)N_{\xi}}{2}$ LMI constraints for system constraints \eqref{eq:LMI system Constraints for case 2}, and $2\times\frac{(N_{\xi}+1)N_{\xi}}{2}$ LMI constraints for performance \eqref{eq:LMI H2 cost constraints case 2}.
+Furthermore, for volume maximization, we introduced $2n_p N_\xi\times N_\sigma$ affine inequality constraints.
 All the constraints are in terms of $(3n_p+N_{\xi}(8+n_p)+n_h)$ matrix variables and $(n_p+N_{\sigma}\times N_m)$ scalar variables.
-The computational complexity can be largely impacted by choice of representational complexity $n_p$ and the relaxation order $d$.
-Theoretically, their values should be as large as possible to have the least conservative formulation.
-Thus, by choosing $n_p$ and $d$ carefully, a tradeoff can be achieved between computational complexity and conservatism.
-One strategy could be to keep $d$ small initially and select matrix $P_{init}$ and thus $n_p$ that represents a full dimensional bounded polytope.
-If the algorithm is infeasible, then $d$ can be increased along with $n_p$, and incase feasible, they can still be improved to obtain larger PD-RCI set.
+The computational complexity can be largely impacted by choice of representational complexity $n_p$.
+Theoretically, $n_p$ should be as large as possible to have the least conservative formulation.
+By choosing $n_p$, a trade-off can be achieved between computational complexity and conservatism.
 Another strategy to reduce computational complexity, again at the cost of conservatism, could be to reduce the number of system vertices $N_\xi$.
-We can reduce $N_\xi$ by modifying the system description such that the trajectories of the modified system overbounds the trajectories of the original.
+We can reduce $N_\xi$ by modifying the system description such that the trajectories of the modified system over-bounds the trajectories of the original.
 However, it may not always be possible to reduce $N_\xi$.

-\subsubsection{Computation of the RCI set for quasi-LPV systems}
+\subsection{Computation of the RCI set for quasi-LPV systems}